 Supplemental Assistance – financial assistance provided by Prescription Advantage for

-premiums, deductibles, payments, co-payments and co-insurance required by a Member’s Medicare Part D Plan; or for deductibles, payments, co-payments and co-insurance required by a Member’s Creditable Coverage Plan.
+premiums, Deductibles, payments, co-payments and co-insurance required by a Member’s Medicare Part D Plan; or for Deductibles, payments, co-payments and co-insurance required by a Member’s Creditable Coverage Plan.

 Therapeutically Equivalent Prescription Drug – a Prescription Drug that is of the same pharmacological or therapeutic class as another Prescription Drug and can be expected to have a similar therapeutic effect when administered in therapeutically equivalent dosages.

-15.03: Covered Benefits
+15.03.
+Covered Benefits.

 Plan Members are eligible to receive Covered Benefits subject to their compliance with the payment specifications under 651 CMR 15.07.

 Covered Benefits include Prescription Drugs that are on the Plan Formulary, are dispensed by a retail pharmacy (including mail service) and can be self-administered.
 Covered Benefits do not include any Prescription Drugs that are administered in an inpatient setting.
-For Members enrolled in a Medicare Part D Plan or Creditable Coverage Plan, Covered Benefits are only those products that are covered by the Medicare Part D Plan or Creditable Coverage Plan in which the Member is enrolled and benzodiazepines.
+For Members enrolled in Medicare, Covered Benefits are only those products that are covered by the Medicare Part D Plan or Creditable Coverage Plan in which the Member is enrolled and benzodiazepines.

 Access to Covered Benefits shall not commence until the Effective Date of Coverage.
 No Prescription Drug procured by a Member prior to the Effective Date of Coverage shall be considered a Covered Benefit.